ncbi/ncbi-cxx-toolkit-public/src/bdb/readme_cache.txt

 If timeout is 3600 and ttl_prolong is 2, maximum possible timeout for the BLOB becomes 3600 * 2 = 7200 seconds.

+Individual timeouts can also be regulated with this parameter (see max_timeout)

 Optional.
 =========================================================================